TradeRev/angular-swaggerific/README.md

   + Params are the variables that can be passed as a parameter.
   + If it is a `GET` or `DELETE` request, they are appended to the URL
   + If it is a `POST` or `PUT` request, they are sent as form data
-+ ignoreDuplicateRequest `boolean`
++ allowDuplicate `boolean`
   + If set to `true`, duplicate requests will continue to be sent
-  + If omited or `false`, previous duplicate requests will be rejected/cancelled
+  + If omitted or `false`, previous duplicate requests will be rejected/cancelled

 ___